Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

   - @c "row": the row position of the cell to update.\n Refer to the [position](#position-properties) properties that are available.
-  - @c "column-count": the number of columns that this cell should consume.\n The can either be a number, or the string @c "all" (meaning all columns).
+  - @c "column-count": the number of columns that this cell should consume.\n This can either be a number, or the string @c "all" (meaning all columns).
-  - @c "row-count": the number of rows that this cell should consume.\n The can either be a number, or the string @c "all" (meaning all rows).
+  - @c "row-count": the number of rows that this cell should consume.\n This can either be a number, or the string @c "all" (meaning all rows).
   - @c "value": a numeric, string, or null value to assign to the cell.
   - @c "background": the background color.
 This can be a either a color name or hex-encoded value.
   - @c "bold": @c true to make the cell bold.